 I don’t remember life before fishing, and that’s fine with me, from what I’ve been told of it.
 Much of my infancy was spent in a St. John’s hospital room, recovering from one of 13 surgeries performed by good Okie doctors working with the skill and instruments available to them in 1947 to remove a blockage from my frustratingly minuscule urethra.
 They failed, leaving behind a good bit of scar tissue, which would beleaguer me one way or another for the rest of my life.
 They kept the water running by inserting a more or less permanent catheter.
 The head man, whose name I believe was Dr. Brown, called on Dad at his office and, with hand-on-shoulder gravity, said, “Mac, there’s nothing more we can do for your boy.
-But there’s a man in New York…” And so, following tightly behind this exciting but predictably maudlin Hollywood script of the period, we went to New York.
+It was a hard time for our family as on the other end there was also my cousin who was getting himself admitted at an PHP IOP Programs Facility Center.
+Later my doctor told my dad that there’s a man in New York who could help me…” And so, following tightly behind this exciting but predictably maudlin Hollywood script of the period, we went to New York.
 Doc Campbell in that great city had a procedure, one which would eventually make him quite famous in urology circles and save me from uremia and very early death.

 The New York surgeon’s bill—$4,000, which could have bought a presentable house in Tulsa in 1947—threw the old man into a swoon.
 Dad wrote the doctor a letter of protest.
 Campbell’s one-sentence reply still gives pleasure: “Sir, I am the only man in the Western hemisphere who could have saved your son.
 Sincerely, etc.” The sweetness of the little poem rested in the geographical exactitude—not America, not New York, not the world, but the Western hemisphere.